-If you have any questions regarding this report, your drinking water, or other questions related to our water system, please contact the Water Services Department by telephone at 623-930-4177 or visit our new GlendaleOne interface at www.GlendaleOne.com.
+If you have any questions about this report, your drinking water, or other questions regarding our water system, please contact our Water Services Department by telephone at 623-930-4100 or by using the Glendale One interface at www.GlendaleOne.com.

 Craig Johnson, P.E.
-Director, Water Services
+Director, City of Glendale Water Services